chazlarson/Plex-Meta-Manager-Wiki/Local-Walkthrough.md

 You can switch back to the `master` branch by changing `develop` to `master`.

-The reinstall of requirements every time is probably overkill, but it's harmless and ensures that you always get any new versions or requirements.
+The reinstall of requirements every time is probably overkill, but it's harmless and ensures that you always get any new versions or new requirements.